 This somewhat unsightly condition may be due to an infection in the intestines or elsewhere.
 It is not one of the easiest conditions to eradicate with a development program.
 One problem with it that I encounter is that sauna therapy, a method that is so helpful with most skin conditions, can aggravate the symptoms on the face.
 In this case, turn so that only your back and sides face the lamps of the sauna.

 An interesting insight about rosacea is that taking betaine hydrochloride and pepsin, a common digestive aid, has been found to improve it, in some cases.
 I welcome feedback concerning the use of development for rosacea.
 Also, for more about this condition, please read Rosacea on this website.

 Scars are damaged places on the skin that never healed properly.
 They are forms of adhesions, meaning that the body cannot heal the area properly, so it protects it with layers of hard, fibrous or fibrotic tissue that we call a scar.

 Those who experience bad scarring after a cut, or after surgery, for example, usually have an imbalance involving copper and zinc in the body.
 They are also usually low in the omega-3 fatty acids and vitamin D.

 A major cause of scarring is malnutrition.
-In my experience, a nutritional balancing program will definitely reduce many scars, even very old ones.
-The daily or twice use of a near infrared lamp sauna in combination with the nutritional balancing program is even better, and often much better.
+In my experience, a development program will definitely reduce many scars, even very old ones.
+The daily or twice use of a near infrared lamp sauna in combination with the development program is even better, and often much better.
 Just using a sauna alone is not as good.
 For more on this topic, read Scars on this website.

 SEXUALLY TRANSMITTED DISEASES